-In some version of the story, it is Mathilde that finds his dead body, floating on the shores of the river banks after the battle.
+In some version of the story of the Chute de la Dame Blanche, it is Mathilde that finds his dead body, floating on the shores of the river banks after the battle.
 Perhaps she did, perhaps it just makes a better story.

 No matter of the manner she learned about the death of Louis, it was more than Mathilde could live with, and she ran home, grieving while the rest was celebrating French victory.
 In some version the houses was on fire after the battles, although it seems unlikely, given of the summer rain storm that ended the attacks.

-In either case, she ran to save her one beloved item, the dress.
-She put on her gown as well as the veil.
-She went to the Montmorency Falls were she and Louis used to go to be alone.
+In either case, she ran to save her one beloved item, the wedding dress.
+She put on her gown as well as the veil even though she knew there would be no wedding.
+She went to the Montmorency Falls were she and Louis used to go to be alone before the war.
 She threw herself from the cliff into the water, her white bridal veil becoming one with the gushing waterfall, becoming Chute de la Dame Blanche or the White Lady Waterfall.